w3c/wcag-act-rules/content/about.md

 WCAG 2 Test Rules describe how to test conformance to Web Content Accessibility Guidelines (WCAG) success criteria.
 The Test Rules are informative — that means they are not required for determining conformance to WCAG.

 WCAG 2 Test Rules are primarily for developers of evaluation tools and test methodologies.
-Guidance for others is in Understanding WCAG and WCAG Techniques, described in [The WCAG 2 Documents](https://www.w3.org/WAI/standards-guidelines/wcag/docs/)
+Guidance for others is in <cite>Understanding WCAG</cite> and <cite>WCAG Techniques</cite>, described in [The WCAG 2 Documents {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/standards-guidelines/wcag/docs/).

 {::nomarkdown}
 {% include box.html type="end" %}